Grant Opportunities

 Fred L. Emerson Foundation

-The Fred L. Emerson Foundation’s grantmaking is focused on Upstate New York with a concentration on the founder’s community of Auburn, Cayuga County and the surrounding region.
+The Fred L. Emerson Foundation’s grantmaking is focused on the founder’s community of Auburn and the surrounding central New York area.

 Friends of the Tompkins County Public Library